 While the holiday season can be a fun and joyous time, it can also be very stressful.
 Family, cooking, eating, shopping, attending social events, and entertaining guests can quickly become too much to handle.
 Though the holiday season can be a difficult and stressful time, there are several ways to minimize stress and anxiety so you can thoroughly enjoy this festive time of year.

-A few ideas to try and alleviate some of the seasonal stress include:
+A few ideas and tips to try and alleviate some of the seasonal stress include: